 Avoiding alcohol in pregnancy

 If you’re pregnant, it’s safest not to drink any alcohol.
-Drinking alcohol when pregnant can lead to miscarriage, stillbirth, premature birth and serious health problems in your baby.
+Drinking alcohol when you’re pregnant can increase the risk of miscarriage, stillbirth, premature birth and serious health problems in your baby.
+And it can increase your own risk of health problems in pregnancy.

 No safe levels of alcohol in pregnancy or while breastfeeding

 There are no safe levels of alcohol in pregnancy.
 Drinking alcohol in pregnancy can harm your unborn baby.
-Not drinking while pregnant is safest.
+It’s safest not to drink alcohol while you’re pregnant.

 Drinking alcohol in pregnancy can lead to problems with your child’s health, learning, and emotional and social development.
 One of the most serious problems is fetal alcohol spectrum disorder.